 The most important thing here is to look for the low-hanging fruit or opportunities that you may initially glance over.
 In this section, just going from two points to three points is almost a 25% increase in payment.
 Paying close attention to potential diagnoses here can make a big difference in the reimbursement amount.

-How to Achieve Accuracy in Your PDPM Score
+How to Achieve Accuracy: A PDPM Cheat Sheet

-To achieve an accurate prediction of what your score will be and how much reimbursement you will receive, you should add up the scores for each section.
+To achieve an accurate prediction of what your score will be and how much reimbursement you will receive, you will need to follow the steps in this PDPM cheat sheet.
+You should add up the scores for each section.
 There are many factors that help determine the PDPM functional score, and there is plenty of room for human error, so make sure to double-check to see that the scores are what you expected, as this will help with accuracy.

 There are a lot of things to consider here, and you will find that this new scoring system means that you spend a lot more time with your doctors, dieticians, speech therapists, and others on the care team.
 Taking the time to have those extra conversations will not only result in optimal reimbursements for the facility but also, most importantly, the best possible resident care.